histamine intolerance food list low histamine diet

 • Plain eggs (ensure whites are fully cooked)

-• Raw egg whites (as in some eggnog, hollandaise sauce, milk shakes)
+• Raw egg whites (as in some eggnog, hollandaise sauce, milk shakes, mayonnaise)

 Fats and Oils - Allowed Fats and Oils - Restricted